mtanco/mtanco.github.io/_pages/about.md

 Hi!
 I'm Michelle and I like to solve problems.

 I **work** as Customer Solution Engineer and Data Scientist at H2o.ai.
-As it's my first week this mostly means I am drinking H2O from the fire hose and learning everything I possibly can :)
+As it's my first month this mostly means I am drinking H2O from the fire hose and learning everything I possibly can :)

 Previously, I was a Senior Consultant for [Teradata](https://www.teradata.com/) in the Data Science Deliveries team.
 The sorts of projects I've been focused on recently are: